Running Flyte on GKE

 openssl rand -base64 32

 Also, you need a bcrypt hash of the secret.
-You can generate it using the following command, replacing <random-secret>
+You can generate it using the following command, replacing <random-secret> with the secret you generated:

 pip install bcrypt && python -c 'import bcrypt; import base64; print(base64.b64encode(bcrypt.hashpw("<random-secret>".encode("utf-8"), bcrypt.gensalt(6))))'